lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session12_say.md

    [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_data_sm.png" height = "75" width = "110">] (http://mtl.how/data)

-   + Next is the data UI at mtl.how/data, which some of you might find useful individually, in addition to using it as a team resource.
+   + Next is the data UI at mtl.how/data, which you might find useful individually in addition to as a team.
 If things change in the team over time and you want to update your team data for the sim UI, you can do that.
-The Team Lead can add new datasets to the Team World - or YOU can add new ones to your Individual World - using the Team Data Menu Maintenance function on the sim UI landing page, as we did in Session 5.
+The Team Lead can add new datasets to the Team World.
+And YOU can add new data to your Individual World.
+You'll use the Team Data Menu Maintenance function on the sim UI landing page, as we did in Session 5.

 TOUR THE DATA UI